garylivip/Pedro.FullStack/README.md

         - Switch back to mariadb installing window, choose retry
         - it works
     - using mariadb
-        - create a db: config the db name, user, password, host id in config.json
+        - create a db: config the db name, user, password 123456 or just leave it null, host id in config.json
         - all the rest of tables can be defined under folder models, it works pretty much like define the CDS file under the specified folder, sequelite will handle the tables creation
 - Sequelize